second-slip/second-slip/README.md

 #### September 2023
 - Developed, tested and deployed my new <a href="https://github.com/andrew-stuart-cross/my-website">personal website</a> to <a href="https://www.andrewstuartcross.co.uk/">andrewstuartcross.co.uk</a>.
-- My website (above) uses the <a href="https://material.angular.io/">Angular Material</a> UI compoents library and the superb <a href="https://material.angular.io/guide/using-component-harnesses">test harness</a> for unit testing.
+- My website (above) uses the <a href="https://material.angular.io/">Angular Material</a> UI components library and the superb <a href="https://material.angular.io/guide/using-component-harnesses">test harness</a> for unit testing.

 #### August 2023
 - Development: <a href="https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record#positional-syntax-for-property-definition">Records</a> (C# reference) and _Records Deep Dive: What, Why and How_ (on <a href="https://youtu.be/lxwNcg2q1-Y?si=iFTwUkEnAbEbreFP">YouTube</a>).